Kanban Workflow Explained

 Lane Status in Frontmatter

-Lane status is stored in each work package's YAML frontmatter:
+Lane status is also reflected in each work package's YAML frontmatter for backward compatibility:

 ---